syncfusion-content/flutter-docs/Flutter/themes/themes.md

 # Theme for Syncfusion widgets

-Syncfusion Flutter themes allow you to apply colors, font-styles, etc across all the Syncfusion Flutter widgets with a uniform approach and provide a consistent look to your applications.
+The Syncfusion theme widget allows you to apply colors, date-format, etc in the applicaion level across all the Syncfusion Flutter widgets with a uniform approach and provide a consistent look.

 ## Getting started

-Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.

 **Add dependency**

-The theme widget is available in the `Syncfusion Core` package.
+The theme widget is available in the `syncfusion_flutter_core` package.
 Since all our widgets are core dependent, you don't need to include the core as a separate package.
-Here we have included the chart package in the pub spec file.
+Here for example purpose to depict the theme widget working model, we have included the chart package in the pub spec file.

 {% highlight dart %}